GENOCIDE: What does it mean to you?

 Essays should reflect Raphael Lemkin’s ideals and concerns to include such topics as the concept and definition of genocide, ethical and legal aspects of genocide and international law, prevention of genocide and enforcement of the genocide convention, historical incidents of genocide, current events and the issue of genocide or other appropriate essay topics discussed and negotiated between contestants and the faculty review committee prior to the final submission.

-Essays must demonstrate that students have read the biographical sketch on Raphael Lemkin (available from any staff person in the Division of Social Sciences or at https://www.plu.edu/social-sciences/documents-forms).
+Essays must demonstrate that students have read the biographical sketch on Raphael Lemkin, available at College of Humanities, Interdisciplinary Studies, Social Sciences document library.

 Each year, PLU offers students a chance to participate in a Lemkin Essay contest.
 Students are asked to write a 7-10 page essay on the topic “Genocide: What does it mean to you?”
 A panel of faculty members judge the essays.
 The first place essay winner will be awarded $750.
 Second place award is $250.
 All essay contributors will be invited to attend the Lemkin Lecture where the awards are announced, which will be held virtually this year.

-Submit the final product no later than 4:00 p.m.
-March 15th, 2021.
-Format the essay in Word and send it electronically to Teri Potts, Administrative Assistant for Social Sciences, at firstname.lastname@example.org.
+Format the essay in Word and send it electronically to Teri Potts, Sr. Administrative Assistant, College of Humanities, Interdisciplinary Studies, & Social Sciences, at email@example.com.
 The final submission must include a cover sheet, an abstract and the completed essay.
 The cover sheet is to include your name, your PLU I.D. #, a current mailing address, email address and telephone number.
-Format must follow these guidelines: the essay should be at least 7-10 pages in length, the pages should be numbered, double-spaced with margins 1” – 1.25”, with a font size of 12 pt. the essay should have either footnotes or endnotes and those citations must be in either the Chicago Manual of Style or the MLA format.
+Format must follow these guidelines: the essay should be at least 7-10 pages in length, the pages should be numbered, double-spaced with margins 1” – 1.25”, with a font size of 12 point.
+The essay should have either footnotes or endnotes and those citations must be in either the Chicago Manual of Style or the MLA format.

 For additional information, contact Professor Beth Griech-Polelle via email: firstname.lastname@example.org